Simulation-Software-Engineering/Lecture-Material/version-control/material/cheat_sheet_text.md

 ## Bonus

 - Create a GitHub project to manage and oversee the overall progress.
 - Add a markdownlint configuration and a GitHub action to check whether your cheat sheet follows markdown standards.
-You can copy from the one of the [lecture material repo](https://github.com/Simulation-Software-Engineering/Lecture-Material).
+You could find some inspiration in [lecture material repo](https://github.com/Simulation-Software-Engineering/Lecture-Material).
 - Discuss and add categories to issues and PRs.
 - Extent the readme file and add a contributors list there.
 - Add a `CONTIRBUTING.md`.